BarisAlbayrakIEEE/PersistentDAG/README.md

 ## 7. Assumptions and Limitations:
-The only aim of the this DAG interface is to store the data (T) in a directed graph data structure while keeping a state of the data uptodate. hence, many fundamental operations of a DAG are excluded.
+The only aim of the this DAG interface is to store the data (T) in a directed graph data structure while keeping the state of the data uptodate. hence, many fundamental operations of a DAG are excluded.
 Two important parameters are missing in this DAG interface:
 1. Edges